Irshadanwar/berlin-200-users-repositories/README.md

 I employed the GitHub REST API to gather user data from Berlin, filtering for those with over 200 followers.
 I collected their profiles and public repositories, cleaning the data for consistency.
 For company names, I ensured they were trimmed, stripped of leading @ symbols, and converted to uppercase.
 I captured a range of fields to provide a comprehensive view of the developers in Berlin.

 ### Most Interesting Findings
-One surprising finding was the increasing popularity of languages among Berlin developers, indicating a shift towards more systems-oriented programming.
+One surprising finding was the increasing popularity of languages like JavaScript and Python, indicating a shift towards more systems-oriented programming.
 This reflects the city's vibrant tech community's willingness to embrace emerging technologies.
+Surprisingly, some high-followed users are working with emerging technologies and contribute to innovative projects

 ### Dataset Summary